-From its office in Clayton, Missouri, Danna McKitrick, P.C., delivers legal representation to new and growing businesses, financial institutions, non-profit and government-related entities, and families throughout the greater St. Louis region and the Midwest.
+From its office in Clayton, Missouri, Danna McKitrick, P.C., delivers legal representation to new and growing businesses, financial institutions, non-profit and government-related entities, business owners, individuals, and families throughout the greater St. Louis region and the Midwest.

 Danna McKitrick attorneys practice across many areas of law, both industry- and service-oriented.

 The Joplin Police and Firemen’s Pension Fund is becoming more financially stable, according to the Joplin Globe.

 But it has not improved enough to escape being named one of the 15 public pension funds to watch due to a low funding ratio (the “percentage of future retirement payments that can be made with the value of the fund’s current investments”) or a low percentage of employer contributions by Missouri State Auditor Tom Schweich.
 After completing a study of 89 public pension funds in Missouri (based on information from 2011), Schweich determined the Joplin fund is one of the most financially troubled in the state.

 The Joplin Police and Firemen’s Pension Fund hired Attorney Dan Tobben (retired) in 2008 to assist in talks with the city regarding underfunding of the pension.
 An agreement was reached between the city and the fund.